amboxer21/MotionDetection/README.md

 >[ LATEST ][**As of 2020-08-20**] The system would crash after being triggered.
 A new symlink feature caused the issue and I have since changed that symlink call to a copy(cp) call in the motiondetection.py file in this [commit](5117801ee95b0cc571626b4d704146f06c0ac3d8).
 New rsync data with the new changes has been uploaded this morning.

 # [Todo]
+> Fix issue [#47](https://github.com/amboxer21/MotionDetection/issues/47).
+The system stops working when too many photos have pulled up.
+This tends to be around 600-700 photos.

 > Roll a DD'able **Gentoo** image for the Raspberry Pi 3b.

 ---